phedayat/phedayat.github.io/docs/_not_included/2021-09-16-pythonkit-swift.markdown

 #### Remarks

-I'd like to reiterate that best practices (for neither Swift nor Python) were in mind during the writing of this post.
+I'd like to reiterate that best practices (for neither Swift nor Python) were not in mind during the writing of this post.
 In fact, even I hit the best practices wall while writing code for my project.
 I'd suggest doing research on both Swift and Python best practices; get used to their individual conventions.
 PythonKit opens up a lot of new possibilities for devs like myself.